 - The ionic drugs concentrate in the extracellular fluid and do not cross cell membranes.

 - Enzyme selective – our compounds inhibit only the metalloenzymesCAs & MMPs, which operate in the extracellular fluid and are directly involved in the disease.

-- Modifying molecules in order to reach second generation compounds with optimized potency, affinity, and specificity toward ATX, CAs & MMPs.
+- Next phase will be Modifying the molecules in order to reach second generation compounds with optimized potency, affinity, and specificity toward ATX, CAs & MMPs.